 The key to a carpet your client will remain happy with for years to come is a clear wall-to-wall carpet maintenance plan.
 A good maintenance plan involves finding potential problem areas - areas likely to be exposed to the most soiling - and making a plan to maintain these areas.
 The most important areas to address are:

 Addressing problem areas can be as simple as using mats or choosing stain-masking

-There are a number of factors that can impact the price tag of your wall-to-wall carpet: carpet construction, type of
+There are a number of factors that can impact the price of wall-to-wall carpets: carpet construction, type of

 To ensure that you, your client and your carpet fitter keep prices and waste to a minimum, we urge you to take a look at our guide, “How to Run a Profitable Carpet Project.”